Travel

 There are numerous drop off/pick up points for the festival:

-• Private hire taxis drop off/pick up on Cremyll Road, off Tessa Road
+- Private hire taxis drop off/pick up on Cremyll Road, off Tessa Road

-• Hackney carriages/black cabs drop off/pick up on Tessa Road
+- Hackney carriages/black cabs drop off/pick up on Tessa Road

-• Minibuses drop off/pick up point is at Kings Meadow car park
+- Minibuses drop off/pick up point is at Kings Meadow car park

-• Parents/friends drop off/pick up is at Hills Meadow car park
+- Parents/friends drop off/pick up is at Hills Meadow car park

-Do not attempt to drop off or pick up anywhere near Richfield Avenue or the White or Green Car Parks.
+- Do not attempt to drop off or pick up anywhere near Richfield Avenue or the White or Green Car Parks.

 Leaving the site

-Our peak exit times are between 8:00am and 1:00pm on Bank Holiday Monday, 28th August.
+- Our peak exit times are between 8:00am and 1:00pm on Bank Holiday Monday, 31st August.
 Please plan ahead and organise leaving arrangements before you arrive at the festival.

-Please ensure you have a good exit planned, with a sober and well-rested driver by the time you are ready to leave.
+- Please ensure you have a good exit planned, with a sober and well-rested driver by the time you are ready to leave.

-Important parking information for Day ticket holders & guest/disabled access ticket holders – there is no access from the White Car Park to the Green Day Gate for Day Ticket holders or the guest/disabled access check in because both of these are situated on the other side of the river.
-You will not be able to access the festival site from the White Car Park unless you have a standard Weekend ticket (+ Early Entry Pass for access on Wednesday).
+- Important parking information for Day ticket holders & guest/disabled access ticket holders – there is no access from the White Car Park to the Green Day Gate for Day Ticket holders or the guest/disabled access check in because both of these are situated on the other side of the river.

-If you have a Day Ticket, you must either purchase a Green Day Car Park Pass for the corresponding day to your ticket or, once these are sold out, either travel to the festival using public transport or utilise one of the public car parks in Reading town detailed below.
+- If you have a Day Ticket, you must either purchase a Green Day Car Park Pass for the corresponding day to your ticket or, once these are sold out, either travel to the festival using public transport or utilise one of the public car parks in Reading town detailed below.
 You can only enter the festival site via the Green Day Gate.

-If you have a Guest (Day or Weekend) or disabled access ticket, you will be provided with the relevant parking information for your ticket type closer to the festival, please do not purchase a White Car Park Pass or attempt to access the site via the White Car Park/Pedestrian entrance as you will be turned away.
+- If you have a Guest (Day or Weekend) or disabled access ticket, you will be provided with the relevant parking information for your ticket type closer to the festival, please do not purchase a White Car Park Pass or attempt to access the site via the White Car Park/Pedestrian entrance as you will be turned away.

 Railair operate a direct Reading to London Heathrow bus service which uses Reading Train Station as a drop-off and pick-up point.
-This service is best when pre-booked, which can be done at the Railair website.
+This service is best when pre-booked, which can be done at the Railair website

 Please note this bus service does not stop at any other locations other than Reading and the London Heathrow terminals.

-(A) A Minibus: is a vehicle which holds up to 16 passengers (+ driver).
+- (A) ) A Minibus: is a vehicle which holds up to 16 passengers (+ driver).

-(B) A Coach: is a vehicle which holds from 17 passengers (+ driver) up to 49 passengers or more (+ driver)
+- (B) A Coach: is a vehicle which holds from 17 passengers (+ driver) up to 49 passengers or more (+ driver)

-If the (A) applies, you do not need to purchase any extra tickets.
-Your driver can pick you up and drop you off at Kings Meadow, RG1 8DF between 8:00am 23/08/2023 and 28/08/2023 17:00pm.
+If (A) applies, you do not need to purchase any extra tickets.
+Your driver can pick you up and drop you off at Kings Meadow, RG1 8DF between 8:00am 26/08/2026 and 31/08/2026 17:00pm.